Ogro-Projukti/LATIUM/README.md

 LATIUM combines traditional writing tools with cutting-edge workflows.
 Here is everything included in the box:

 ### Core Experience
-- **Zero-Configuration Setup**: No need to manually install LaTeX compilers, Python, Node.js, or Git.
+- **Zero-Configuration Setup**: No need to manually install LaTeX compilers or Git.
 It's all bundled into a single installer.
 - **Multi-Format Editor**: Write seamlessly in LaTeX, Markdown, or Word (`.docx`) using our modern, compact interface with syntax highlighting and line numbers.
 - **Integrated PDF Compilation**: Experience instant previews using SwiftLaTeX alongside production-quality PDF compilation using Tectonic.
 - **Bidirectional SyncTeX**: Instantly jump between your source code and the exact corresponding location in the PDF preview.